Winspace Launches T1600 Aero Frameset: Love It or Hate It?

 Winspace spent a long time thinking about how to improve the T1550, a frame they already considered great.
 For the new T1600, they found inspiration in fighter jets.

-The most unique feature of the T1600 is its seatstays.
-They have two vent-like openings that look a bit like gills.
-These vents should improve aerodynamics, although no exact figures are available yet.
+Well, I don’t think cycling speeds are as high, so a bike would need an additional downforce, but I might be wrong.
 It’s clear that one of the goals was to make the frame stand out and create buzz.
 Will it work?
 Time will tell.
-But I guess they add complexity to the manufacturing process.
+But I guess they add complexity to the manufacturing process and will discourage some potential buyers.

-The frame also features a sharper, more arrow-like head tube designed to improve airflow.
-The seatpost is thinner than on the T1550 and resembles a razor blade—okay, maybe not literally, but you get the idea.
 Overall, the T1600 uses sharper leading edges and seems more aggressive.
 However, an aerofoil is known to create the least drag, so I’m curious about the T1600’s wind tunnel numbers.
 Winspace seems confident in its design choices, so I hope they prove them with some testing.

 UPDATE: The T1600 was tested against the T1550 Gen 2 with Winspace ZERO SL handlebar in the Fuji Aero Performance Centre wind tunnel, and the T1600 (with new handlebar) should be 5.5W faster at 48kph.
+So, if you were to race a 100 km race at this speed, you would save 160 seconds.

 Winspace T1600 sealed axle on the front fork detail.